Your content needs a date!

 Photo by Pixabay: https://www.pexels.com/photo/clear-glass-with-red-sand-grainer-39396/

-It's like when you read a Changelog for a piece of software and the added/changed/removed features are not attributed to the version of the software where they did change.
-Not helpful at all.
+It's like reading a changelog for software where the added, changed or removed features aren't attributed to the version where they changed.
+It's not helpful at all.

-A political piece, written at the height of a scandal might not include crucial information.
-Which only was discovered months after.
+A political piece, written at the height of a scandal may omit crucial information.
+Which was first discovered months later.
 During the lengthy and boring police investigation.
-About which - of course - nobody writes in detail.
-With a date next to that text I can sort the piece into it's correct position in the timeline and explain to myself why certain arguments weren't done or are plain wrong - but maybe were the current knowledge at the time it was written.
+About which nobody writes in detail, of course.
+If I had a date next to the text, I could place the piece in the correct position on the timeline and explain to myself why certain arguments were not used or were simply wrong, but which may have represented the current knowledge at the time the piece was written.

 Today I got curious about what happened to the german PC handbook publishing company Data Becker.
 And I found this blogpost (in german) by Thomas Vehmeier: Data Becker – eine Ära geht zu Ende (vehmeier.com).
 Apparently he worked at Data Becker in the middle of the 1990's.
 And in his text he writes about his experience and how & why Data Becker failed when the Internet, and therefore the market, began to change.